-Berea has grown by 65% within the last couple of decades, which gives it the distinction of being one of the fastest growing towns in Kentucky.
-Thirty-two percent of residents are age 45 or better, and 27% of all locals have a least a 4 year undergraduate degree.
+Berea has grown by 55% within the last couple of decades, which gives it the distinction of being one of the fastest growing towns in Kentucky.
+Thirty-two percent of residents are age 45 or better, and 27% of all locals have a least a four year undergraduate degree.
 Politics lean to the right, and the crime rate meets the national average.
 Racial diversity is minimal.
-The cost of living is 12% below the national average.
+The cost of living is 16% below the national average.

-The median home price is $130,000, well below the national median.
+The median home price is $150,000.
 Neighborhoods are not overtly defined, and some toward the edges of town meander along country roads where sidewalks are few.
 Cute single family homes are clustered around the college, while larger, newer homes on acreage are found farther out.
 Many residences, old and new, are brick ranch ramblers and raised ranch ramblers.
 Berea does not have a good selection of apartments, and the ones that are here are primarily occupied by students.
 There are two mobile home parks.

 Kentucky is a welcoming place when it comes time to retire.
-Social Security benefits, railroad retirement benefits and Roth IRA proceeds are exempt from state taxes, and up to $41,110 in other retirement income (military, civil service, qualified pensions and more) is also exempt.
-Property is assessed at 100% of market value, and in Berea, the annual taxes on a $130,000 home are about $1,065.
-For homeowners 65 and better or for people who are completely disabled, $36,000 of the assessed value of their property is exempt from state taxes.
-The state sales tax is 6% (food and prescription drugs are exempt), and the income tax ranges from 2% to 6%.
+Social Security benefits, railroad retirement benefits, 401(K)s and IRA proceeds are exempt from state taxes, as is up to $31,110 in other retirement income (military, civil service, qualified pensions and more).
+Property is assessed at 100% of market value, and in Berea, the annual taxes on a $150,000 home are about $1,265.
+For homeowners 65 and better or for people who are completely disabled, $37,600 of the assessed value of their property is exempt from state taxes.
+The state sales tax is 6% (food and prescription drugs are exempt), and the state income tax is 5%.

 Berea College was the first coeducational, non-segregated college in the South.
 It is located just off of Main Street and has a strong commitment to serving the Appalachian region.
 It 1904, it stopped charging tuition and instead required students to work in a college industry.
 One such industry was arts and crafts, and this is what kickstarted Berea's artisan heritage.
 Today, Berea has skilled craftsmen producing weaving, needlecraft, furniture, jewelry, paintings, writings, ceramics, woodcraft and more.
 Many artists work in open-air studios in the Artisan Village.
 A handful offer workshops to the public.
 The annual Festival of Learnshops has dozens of workshops in which to participate, everything from blacksmithing to writing children's literature.